Ross MacKechnie

-Archibald Ross MacKechnie (December 24, 1895 – August 15, 1967) was an American football coach.
-He served as the head football coach at Mississippi State University from the 1933 through 1934 seasons.
-During his two-season tenure, MacKechnie compiled an overall record of seven wins, twelve losses and one tie (7–12–1).
+Archibald Ross MacKechnie (December 24, 1895 – August 15, 1967) was an American college football coach and United States Army officer.
+He served as the head football coach at Mississippi State College—now known as Mississippi State University—from 1933 to 1934, compiling a record of 7–12–1.
 A captain in the Army at the time, MacKechnie also had responsibility for instructing the Reserve Officers' Training Corps program at the time.

 During World War II, MacKechnie commanded the 162nd Infantry Regiment during operations in New Guinea during the Salamaua–Lae campaign.